A Backdoor-based Explainable AI Benchmark for High Fidelity Evaluation of Attributions

 \subsection{Fidelity Criteria}

-Our fidelity criteria are based on clear observations, hence they are generally intuitively understood.
-It is worth emphasizing that our intention of providing the criteria is not to establish exhaustive guarantees for benchmark reliability.
-Due to the abstract nature of the notion of reliability, it is debatable if such a set of guarantees even exists.
-Here, we aim at identifying clear foundational properties that are intuitively verifiable through observations.

-\textit{1) Functional Mapping Invariance:} Given a model $f$ to be explained, e.g., Fig.~\ref{fig:fidelity}(a), functional mapping invariance requires that the attribution benchmarking process does not cause a functional mapping shift to the model, see Fig.~\ref{fig:fidelity}(b).
-Suppose a perturbation $\zeta$ is imposed on the model $f$ for benchmarking, resulting in $\zeta(f(x)) \neq f(x)$.
-The perturbation $\zeta$ can cause divergent explanations, making it challenging to ascertain whether the misalignment between the explanations and the model's predictions stems from the unreliable explanatory tools or the functional mapping shift.
+\textbf{Functional Mapping Invariance.} Given a model $f$ to be explained, e.g., Fig.~\ref{fig:fidelity}(a), functional mapping invariance requires that the attribution benchmarking process does not cause a functional mapping shift to the model, see Fig.~\ref{fig:fidelity}(b).
+Suppose a perturbation $\zeta$ is imposed on the model $f$ for benchmarking, resulting in $f(x;\theta+\zeta) \neq f(x; \theta)$.
+This can lead to divergent explanations $\phi(f(x;\theta+\zeta))$, depending on $\zeta$; which undermines the benchmarking reliability.
 Thus, functional mapping invariance is crucial for upholding the benchmark fidelity to the explained model.

-\textit{2) Input Distribution Invariance:} Input distribution invariance mandates the constancy of the input distribution $\mathcal{P}_\mathcal{D}$ in benchmarking.
-Assuming $\xi$ represents an input perturbation that leads to input distribution shift (i.e., $\mathcal{P}_{\mathcal{D}} \neq \mathcal{P}_{\xi(\mathcal{D})}$).
-This shift causes explanation variation from the input samples to the perturbed input samples~\cite{Hooker2019Benchmark} - see Fig.~\ref{fig:fidelity}(c).
-Similar to \textit{functional mapping shift}, input distribution shift can also result in divergent explanations, obscuring the true cause of misalignment between the explanations and the model's predictions.
+\textbf{Input Distribution Invariance.} Input distribution invariance mandates the constancy of the input dataset distribution $\mathcal{P}_\mathcal{D}$ in benchmarking.
+Assuming $\xi$ represents perturbations on the input samples that leads to input distribution shift (i.e., $\mathcal{P}_{\mathcal{D}} \neq \mathcal{P}_{\xi(\mathcal{D})}$) - see Fig.~\ref{fig:fidelity}(c).
+This shift causes a variation of explanations for the original distribution $\mathcal{D}$ to the perturbed distribution $\xi(\mathcal{D})$.
+As a result, input distribution shift can lead to divergent benchmarking results of explanations, obscuring the true cause of misalignment between the explanations and the model's predictions.
 Thus, maintaining input distribution invariance is crucial for ensuring the benchmark's fidelity to the explained samples.

-\textit{3) Attribution Verifiability:} This criterion requires that the correctness of the estimated attributions is verifiable.
-Given attributions $M=\phi(f(x))$, a faithful benchmark should be able to provide corresponding ground truth attributions $M^*$.
-The ground truth $M^*$ is crucial for reliable benchmarking.
-Fig.~\ref{fig:fidelity}(d) illustrates the idea where the normal vector from a sample to the decision boundary and its horizontal and vertical components provide the ground truth attributions ($M^*=M^*_X + M^*_Y$), allowing verification of an estimated attribution ($M = M_X + M_Y$) in a quantifiable manner.